 What do you do when you want to improve your school’s drama facilities?
 You transform a former Moravian church to create a £6.5 million theatre.
 The Quarry Theatre at St Luke’s opened in 2015 and it links the school and town both physically and artistically.
 The town side is on St Peter’s Street, and the box office is open to the public during the day.
-There was a lauded joint production of Sweeney Todd with Bedford Girls’ School in 2017.
+There was a lauded joint production of Little Shop of Horrors with Bedford Girls’ School in 2019.
 In recent London Academy of Music and Dramatic Art (LAMDA) exams, every boy who took the exam garnered a distinction.
-Two pupils are currently in the National Youth Theatre.
+Three pupils are currently in the National Youth Theatre.

 Art and design: